JirkaDellOro/JirkaDellOro.github.io/Privat/Calvin/Feier18/README.md

 Now there's a way and I know that I have to go - away
 I know, I have to go

-It's not time to make a change
-Just sit down, take it slowly
+It's not time to make a change, just sit down, take it slowly
-You're still young, that's your fault
-There's so much you have to go through
+You're still young, that's your fault, there's so much you have to go through
-Find a girl, settle down
-If you want you can marry
+Find a girl, settle down, if you want you can marry
 Look at me, I am old, but I'm happy

 (Away, away, away, I know